AlaskaAirlines/auro-flight/demo/demo.md

 </auro-accordion>

 ## Change of Gauge (SEASJD)
-#### [Change of Gauge](https://www.travelweekly.com/Mark-Pestronk/Agents-must-identify-change-of-gauge-services) flights are flight with the same flight number, but with an equipment swap at a intermediate stop.
+#### [Change of Gauge flights](https://www.travelweekly.com/Mark-Pestronk/Agents-must-identify-change-of-gauge-services)  are flights with the same flight number, but with an equipment swap at a intermediate stop.
 This is a pain point for guests with physical disabilities whom may not expect to need to depart the aircraft.
 Even with the physical change of planes, these flights are still considered Direct.
 Qantas runs a COG JFK-SYD.

 <div class="exampleWrapper">
   <auro-flight